 When taking the pills, I feel as though I have just had a sugar rush and also started feeling really tired after working out.

 I feel that some caffeine is a good thing but too much messes with my sleep and leaves me with an overwhelming feeling of tiredness when it wears off.
+The thing with maintaining ketosis is you shouldn’t get those crashes when using fat as fuel.

 I also felt that my body eventually started to build up a tolerance for the raspberry ketones and that they seemed to stop working after a while.
 Again, this is just my personal feelings – there has been little research into the long-term effects of using raspberry ketones.